S3-Portfolio/General/management.md

 (wat heb je laten zien?
 Leg uit)

 ##### You have selected an agile management tool of sufficient quality and have used it in your project to plan, report, and monitor your work.
-We use Trello in our group project for general planning and Discord for sprint planning and communication.
+We first used Trello in our group project for general planning and Discord for sprint planning and communication.
+Then we used YouTrack as our Agile management tool for general planning.
+For sprint planning and communication we use Discord and Whatsapp.

 (Foto's toevoegen, bewijsmateriaal leveren)